-Trump says administration talking to Democrats about meaningful gun legislation
+Trump says White House talking to Democrats on gun legislation

 The panel planned to prepare a series of bills for consideration by the full House, including a high-capacity magazine ban, a measure to prevent people convicted of misdemeanor hate crimes from purchasing firearms and a “red flag” bill to deny guns to those deemed to be a danger to themselves and others.

-Reporting by David Alexander and David Morgan; Editing by Chizu Nomiyama and Peter Cooney
+Reporting by Steve Holland, David Alexander and David Morgan; Editing by Chizu Nomiyama, Peter Cooney and Tom Brown